-They are effective because points are easy to earn and easy to redeem.
-The points can be redeemed for credit toward their next purchase, discounted services, or giveaways.
+They're useful because points are easy to earn and easy to redeem.
+Customers can redeem points for credit toward their next purchase, discounted services, or giveaways.

-Points programs can be managed with a loyalty card or a mobile app.
+Customers can track points programs with a loyalty card, online account, or mobile app.
 Because so many brands employ a points program, it's an easily recognizable format for customers.
 They understand how to take advantage of them, and it's a seamless experience.

-For example, Walgreens has a popular customer loyalty rewards program called Balance Rewards.
+For example, Marriott has a popular customer loyalty rewards program called Marriott Bonvoy Benefits.

-Personalization has been key in driving Walgreens' increased brand loyalty.
+Personalization has been vital in driving Marriott's increased brand loyalty.

-The benefit of rewarding customers using a points-based system is that it allows Walgreens to collect detailed customer data that grows with each purchase.
-The more they know about their customer’s spending habits, the more the company can can offer personalized rewards as well as personalize their products and services to their customer’s needs.
+The benefit of rewarding customers using a points-based system is that it allows Marriott to analyze customer behavior and use that customer data to create a better experience tailored to each customer.
+The more they know about their customers' preferences, the more the company can offer personalized rewards.

 A tiered program starts with a points program that allows customers to earn rewards with every purchase.
 Tier programs are like video games.
-Once you complete one level of spending, customers can unlock a new level that gives them access to bigger benefits and more perks.
+Once you complete one level of spending, customers can unlock a new level that gives them access to more significant benefits and more perks.

-Tiered programs can be developed to align with your brand marketing strategy.
+Tiered programs can also align with your brand marketing strategy.

-For example, if you are seeking to create an element of exclusivity, you may be interested in creating a tier of “diamond level” clients.
-Customers in this level could earn exclusive pricing for your most expensive products and services.
+To create an element of exclusivity, you could have a tier of “diamond level” clients.
+Customers at this level could earn exclusive pricing for your most expensive products and services.

-This will motivate your customers in lower tiers to make the effort to get to the next level of spending.
+This will motivate your customers in lower tiers to make an effort to get to the next level of spending.
 The more exclusive the reward, the greater the customer appeal.

 DSW, the popular shoe retail outlet, announced its VIP customer loyalty tier program for Canadian customers in 2019.

-Their tiers were designed based on annual spending amounts and offered rewards like free shipping and extra points for donating unwanted shoes.
+Tiers were designed based on customer buying behavior and include rewards like free shipping and extra points for donating unwanted shoes.

-Not all rewards programs have to be focused around spending tiers and discount codes.
+Not all rewards programs focus on tiers and discount codes.
 If your company has a strong social mission, then you may want to try a customer loyalty program with a cause.

 Aligning with a mission or cause allows you to build customer engagement and drive repeat purchases through your share values.
-These types of programs can be very effective when you partner with a nonprofit organization that has a strong connection to the company’s mission.
+These programs can be more effective when you partner with a nonprofit organization with a strong connection to the company’s mission.

-The benefit of a mission-driven customer loyalty program is that it allows customers to feel like their purchase, whether big or small, helps improve the lives of others.
+A mission-driven customer loyalty program allows customers to feel like their purchase, whether big or small, helps improve others' lives.

 Before you start this type of program, make sure your company values and mission are aligned.
 Then, identify organizations or causes that would resonate with your customer base.

 We’ve already discussed loyalty campaigns that offer points to customers for every purchase they make.
-But how do you reward those customers who are spending more money in a shorter period of time?
+But how do you reward those customers who are spending more money in a shorter period?
 How do you encourage those customers to continue spending their money with you as opposed to going elsewhere?

 Spend-based customer rewards programs allow companies to recognize high-spend customers.

-Airlines in particular are transitioning from the points programs to spend-based systems because it allows them to engage deeper with frequent fliers who are paying more for fewer flights.
+Airlines, in particular, are transitioning from the points programs to spend-based systems.
+It allows them to engage deeper with frequent fliers who pay more for fewer flights.

-Those travelers who reach elite status sooner are rewarded with perks like complimentary lounge access, early boarding, and additional checked baggage allowances.
+Those travelers who reach elite status sooner get perks like complimentary lounge access, early boarding, and additional checked baggage allowances.

-This kind of program benefits business travelers who are paying more money for last-minute flights to their next meeting or scheduled events.
+This kind of program benefits business travelers who pay more money for last-minute flights to their next meeting or scheduled events.
 It recognizes both how often customers buy and how much they spend.

 Gaming programs introduce an element of fun into the mundane task of making a purchase.
-Let’s look at Starbucks as a great example of a customer loyalty program based in gamification.
+Let’s look at Starbucks as a great example of a customer loyalty program based on gamification.

-Starbucks, the world’s most popular coffee retailer, siwtched from a simple points program to a gamified appraoch in 2016.
-In addition to these changes, Starbucks recently announced new features to try to incentivize occasional customers to become frequent customers.
+Starbucks switched from a simple points program to a gamified approach in 2016.
+In addition to these changes, Starbucks recently announced new features to incentivize occasional customers to become frequent customers.